Better For Talking

 What's on your mind?

-Please take some time to consider what you want from therapy.
-Perhaps you simply want a confidential space to breathe and say things you feel unable to say elsewhere.
+Perhaps it's a confidential space to say things you feel unable to say elsewhere.
 Maybe you want coping techniques for specific day-to-day issues.

 You might want to refocus historic family issues, trauma, or abuse.
 This can help to gain greater clarity and understanding about yourself.
-You might want to bring about personal change, but feel confused or stuck.

 Navigating through life's issues can be hard, but reaching out for help is a big first step.